renisac/bearded-avenger-deploymentkit/README.md

 # Getting Started

+* this deployment runs on Ubuntu 18.04
+* cif and the dependencies run in a python 3.6 venv
+  * python 3.6 is the version shipped with Ubuntu 18.04
 * this sets up the latest versions of cifv3 and dependencies
-* cif and the dependencies run in a python 3.5 venv

 ## Working

-* Ubuntu 16.04
+* Ubuntu 18.04
   * sqlite3 or ES backend
   * pytests and bootstrap tests